Guest article by terepy.

 diversity/scaling: without taking into account other factors like teamwork, abilities, time constraints, etc, every possible stat distribution is equally good at all levels

-stability: the exact amount of disparity between different levels can be chosen based on how fast stats scale and how many stat increases are available. if you are given one stat point per level and c is 1.01, then
+stability: the exact amount of disparity between different levels can be chosen based on how fast stats scale and how many stat increases are available.

 healing: firstly, if healing and damage are seperate stats then you run into scaling issues. hybrid builds are immediately off the table, dedicated healers and dedicated damage dealers are vastly more effective.
 I suggest merging healing and attack into one stat, call it power or something. because defense increases as well as healing, attack should scale to match both, so each point in power might be equivalent to one point in attack but only half a point in healing (or two points and one point if you prefer). next is the issues we have with defense and max hp, if we can choose to ignore max hp and only get defense increases, then we run into a scaling issue when healing is involved, if we have a dedicated healer putting the majority of their points into power, and a dedicated tank putting the majority of their points into defense, this gives 3 points of effective healing for every 2 points spent, meaning that healing quickly outscales damage and fights never end as a result. because of this issue I propose merging health and defense into one stat, call it vitality. if you want healing scaling to matter more (or less), you can increase the amount of healing per point in power, and reduce the amount of defense per point in vitality proportionally (and increase the amount of hp per vitality).

-another way to address this issue is to remove max hp as a stat and just have defense, but this means that you need to decrease the amoutn of healing received proportional to defense, which causes wierd unintuitive interactions with buffs and debuffs, and is potentially abusable by doing things like momentarily taking off gear to decrease defense in order to receive more healing.
+another way to address this issue is to remove max hp as a stat and just have defense, but this means that you need to decrease the amount of healing received proportional to defense, which causes wierd unintuitive interactions with buffs and debuffs, and is potentially abusable by doing things like momentarily taking off gear to decrease defense in order to receive more healing.

 armor penetration: how do we implement it without breaking everything? any item of the form "ignores 10% of opponent's armor" will be weak to begin with but scale far too well so that's not going to work. and any item of the form "ignores 10 armor" will just be equivalent to an increase in attack. the intended effect of armor penetration is that it should deal increased damage dependent on how much armor the opponent has, or based on how much armor the opponent doesn't have, depending on the game. you can add two different stats that do both these effects, or you can only add the one you want, I call them lethality and pierce.